 And some western options for those who prefer that

 Back to the far east with coconut water and salad on top of neon ice 🙂

 And some fruits….

 Finally the lounge emptied out when EVA was boarding for Taipei and I got this picture which basically shows the whole lounge if you can see through the neon dividers.

 Overall, this is my favorite Star Alliance Business Class Lounge in all of Bangkok Airport.
 It’s not crowded, the food is excellent, the wifi is fast, and the lounge attendants were quick to clean up.
 Why do more people not use this lounge?
 All premium Thai passengers assume that they have access only to the Thai lounges and that makes them crowded because this is a Thai hub.
-However because this is an EVA lounge, only the Eva premium passengers were using it but Star Alliance rules dictate that I, as a Star Alliance premium cabin traveler, can use any Star Alliance Business Class lounge I’d lie.
+However because this is an EVA lounge, only the Eva premium passengers were using it but Star Alliance rules dictate that I, as a Star Alliance premium cabin traveler/Star Alliance Gold Member traveling on a Star Alliance flight in any class, can use any Star Alliance Business Class lounge I’d like.
 Overall, this was a phenomenal lounge and was glad to have time in it.
 Well done Eva air, well done!